omcodedthis/wraper/README.md

 Wraper is now a program that can extract various details from a webpage and create a .txt file with these details.
 These details can be viewed manually but can also be passed to GPT / any form of Generative AI to parse and create a summary with these details.
 Might just rename it to extractor.

+## EDIT: This will be converted to a webpage text extractor in the coming weeks.
 ## WORK IN PROGRESS!